AlexPedre/TrenoLEGO/README.md

 - Speech synthesis.

 ## 2. Hardware requirements
-- An ESP32 S3 SuperMini or ESP32 C3 SuperMini Plus or NodeMCU 1.0.
+- **ESP32 S3 SuperMini or ESP32 C3 SuperMini Plus or NodeMCU 1.0**
-  ESP32 C3 SuperMini Plus is preferred because it's small, cheap, and makes stable WiFi and BLE connections.
-Moreover, the connector present on its board allows to connect anexternal antenna, extending the operation range.
-Although ESP32 S3 SuperMini is more powerful (2 cores and additional PSRAM) if compared to the C3 version, is affected by a bad board design that doesn't permit stable connection due to the ceramic antenna too close to the main chip.
-NodeMCU or more in general ESP8266 doesn't have BLE support and, for this reason, cannot emulate a *PowerUp* hub.
-Moreover, due to the limited quantity of RAM, it cannot run all te services at the same time (e.g. ftp, telnet, MQTT and Alexa/Hue emulation).
-For this reason, enable only the services that you need.
+  The ESP32 C3 SuperMini Plus is preferred because it is small, inexpensive, and provides stable Wi-Fi and BLE connections.
+Moreover, the onboard connector allows an external antenna to be connected, extending the operating range.
+Although the ESP32 S3 SuperMini is more powerful than the C3 version (2 cores and additional PSRAM), it is affected by a poor board design that may result in an unstable connection due to the ceramic antenna being too close to the main chip.
+The NodeMCU, and ESP8266-based boards in general, do not support BLE and, for this reason, cannot emulate a *PowerUp* hub.
+Moreover, due to the limited amount of RAM, they cannot run all services at the same time (e.g., FTP, Telnet, MQTT, and Alexa/Hue emulation).
+For this reason, enable only the services you need.
+- **DRV8833 motor driver**
+- **Powerbank circuit board**
+  This board must provide 5V as output with a current of 1-2A and the charge logic for the battery.
+Some boards sold on Aliexpress have a small trimmer to adjust the output voltage.
+If you want to power the *LEGO Power Functions* motors or their clones, you can increase the output up to 6.5V.

+  **WARNING:**
+  Don't set a voltage greater than 6.5V or you burn the ESP32 regulator circuit.
+NodeMCU could be more tolerant, but it depends by the circuit design and the regulator type.